simonmichael/hledger/doc/MANUAL.md

 The `--average`/`-A` flag shows the running average posting amount instead of the running total (so, the final number displayed is the average for the whole report period).
 This flag implies `--empty` (see below).
+It works best when showing just one account and one commodity.

 The `--related`/`-r` flag shows the *other* postings in the transactions of the postings which would normally be shown.